 The Women of Notre Dame officially opened their basketball season on the 15th against unranked University of Arkansas-Pine Bluff at the newly renovated Purcell Pavilion of the Joyce Athletic and Convocation Center.
 The 102 to 57 rout of UAPB was overshadowed by the shortcomings of the new facility, despite the stellar performance of freshman sensation Skyhook Digme, including her dive into the stands to save a ball.

-The renovation of the multimillion dollar facility entailed the removal of all seating – including the bleachers, the gym floor and other support and convenience items.
+The renovation of the multimillion dollar facility entailed the removal of all seating – including the stadium bleachers, the gym floor and other support and convenience items.
 Plans originally called for replacing the pre-existing upholstered seating in the lower arena and all of the bleacher seating in the upper arena with brand new upholstered seats in the entire arena.
 The original sectional seating designated by various colors (green, blue, orange, etc.) has been replaced by a consistent blue color scheme in hard plastic.

 Apparently the engineers at Notre Dame did not notice the exception to the specifications inserted by the contractor calling for “padded look seating” and were forced to accept the cost saving (profit increasing) substitution.
 Fans were ecstatic over the fact that all of the seats had finally been cleaned of the construction debris evident during the exhibition game two weeks prior.
 Rumor has it that the tremors felt on campus at the Cedar Grove Cemetery were caused by Moose Krause (star